esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 Helm charts.

 ## Create a Certificate Authority and a Certificate
-Create a Certificate Authority that will be signing all certificates to be used by esthesis Core itself, including the certificates that are pushed to devices during registration.

 ### Create a Certificate Authority
 To create a Certificate Authority, go to Key Management > CAs and click on the "Create" button.